Review: Downward Spiral – Horus Station

 For this review, I have played through the game twice using a regular PS4 Slim(not a PS4Pro).
 The first time with a regular DualShock 4 Controller, and the second using two Playstation Move Controllers.
 All screenshots were taken with the built-in Share Button function.
 Screenshots and Videos made on PSVR are captures of the TV Screen feed, which is called the Social View.
 In other words, it’s what other people see on the TV, not images from inside the PSVR lenses(images from the lenses are stereoscopic, but you can’t capture these easily).
 As with any other VR game, flatscreen representations don’t do it proper justice, so don’t mind if it looks jagged or blurry from pictures, it actually looks great once you’re inside.

 You’re not told anything at the start of the game.
 You begin inside a control room with terminals and monitors giving a vague suggestion that you should to go out and repair the station.
 There are a few prompts within the first chapter that explain the controls, but for the most part, you’re on your own.
-Horus Station’s narrative is mostly non-verbal, and the only time you see might words are from monitors.
+Horus Station’s narrative is mostly non-verbal, and the only time you see might words are from Curved Gaming Monitors.
 There are maps spread out around the station that inform you of where you are and how to go places.

 In the developer commentary videos, developers claimed that the story is purposely made to be cryptic, with each player being left to make their own theories based on their personal interpretation.
 Furthermore, they also propose players replay the game at least once to figure out the story.

 With so much being left to your imagination, the gameplay had to be solid.
 Fortunately, Horus Station turned out to be one of the better games I’ve played on my PSVR to date.
 Even though it was originally developed for PC peripherals, the gameplay translated perfectly onto the PS Moves.
 The game is playable on a regular DS4 as well.